smaremanda/add-in-docs/overview/loading-the-dom-and-runtime-environment.md

 2. The user selects an item in Outlook.

-3. If the selected item satisfies the activation conditions of an Outlook add-in, Outlook activates the add-in and makes its button visible in the user interface.
+3. If the selected item satisfies the activation conditions of an Outlook add-in, Outlook activates the add-in and makes its button visible in the UI.

 4. If the user clicks the button to start the Outlook add-in, Outlook opens the HTML page in a browser control.
 The next two steps, steps 5 and 6, occur in parallel.